codaris/UnderDeskBike/Documentation/index.md

 * Displays workout time, current speed, current distance, and current RPM during the workout.
 * At the end of the workout, the values switch to the averages of the workout.
-* Automatically detects the Bluetooth activating on the bike (it's turned on by peddling).
+* Automatically detects the Bluetooth activating on the bike (it's turned on by pedaling).
 This starts the workout and pops up the window.
-* Pauses the workout when peddling stops.
+* Pauses the workout when pedaling stops.
 The workout time will blink while paused.
 After one minute of being paused the workout ends automatically.
 * Start and Stop buttons for manually controlling the workout.
 * The daily distance is shown for goal setting.
 * Clicking the X to close the app minimizes it to the system tray.